Changissnz/selfinterest/README.md

-The principle of individuation places understanding into dubious acceptance, and this is not necessarily because of uncertainties regarding the future, since present matters are unique by infinitessimal partitioning although there remains the question of the present reality without the cognitive will to partition.
+The principle of individuation places understanding into dubious acceptance, and this is not necessarily because of uncertainties regarding the future, since present matters are unique by infinitessimal partitioning, although there remains the question of the present reality without the cognitive will to partition.
 Specification of the actual from principles intent on capturing the universal characteristic of some question/s can be defiant, even if the actual is removed from sentient will capable of resistance and antagonism.
 What is "understanding" of a matter that cannot be understood in adequacy but "acceptance" of the matter's from-oneself attribute?
 The generalities from the wise ones, it is thought by those that do